Carajillo

 Irish Coffee

-A classic and comforting hot cocktail made with Irish whiskey, strong coffee, and sugar, crowned with a floating layer of thick cream.
+A hot coffee cocktail made with Irish whiskey, brown sugar, and topped with a layer of cream.
+It is served hot and is a distinct drink rather than a digestif.